primebaze/master/Readme.md

 Use the main menu to find courses, access your dashboard, or explore the 3D model library.
 Within courses, use the side navigation to jump between lessons.
-Quizzes launch automatically at the end of each section.
+You may launch a quiz at the end of each study section.

 # References